scala/scala3/docs/_spec/05-classes-and-objects.md

 The _least proper supertype_ of a template is the class type or [compound type](03-types.html#compound-types) consisting of all its parent class types.

 The statement sequence ´\mathit{stats}´ contains member definitions that define new members or overwrite members in the parent classes.
-If the template forms part of an abstract class or trait definition, the statement part ´\mathit{stats}´ may also contain declarations of abstract members.
+If the template forms part of an abstract class or trait definition, the statement part ´\mathit{stats}´ may also contain definitions of abstract members.
-If the template forms part of a concrete class definition, ´\mathit{stats}´ may still contain declarations of abstract type members, but not of abstract term members.
+If the template forms part of a concrete class definition, ´\mathit{stats}´ may still contain definitions of abstract type members, but not of abstract term members.
 Furthermore, ´\mathit{stats}´ may in any case also contain expressions; these are executed in the order they are given as part of the initialization of a template.

 The sequence of template statements may be prefixed with a formal parameter definition and an arrow, e.g. `´x´ =>`, or `´x´:´T´ =>`.